-Objective: To assure that future development is compatible with neighborhood vitality by employing mechanisms like historical district designation.
+Objective: To assure that future development helps stabilize the neighborhood by employing mechanisms like historical district designation.

-Strategy: To complete phase 2 of the process that will lead to historical district designation.
+Strategy: Complete phase 2 of the process that will lead to historical district designation and the stabilization of the existing housing stock.

-City Goals addressed by this strategy: Foster the development and preservation of a mix of quality housing types that is available, affordable, meets current needs, and promotes future growth.
-Maintain the physical infrastructure to ensure a healthy, vital and safe City.
+City Goal addressed by this strategy: Foster the development and preservation of a mix of quality housing types that is available, affordable, meets current needs, and promotes future growth.